SwiftStrike24/Crypto-Converter-app/README.md

 - 💿 Installer Package - Windows installer (.exe)
 - 🔥 Both - Build both portable and installer

+The build system also handles version management:
+- Automatically reads version from package.json
+- Updates the hardcoded version in versionManager.ts for production builds
+- Prompts to create a new version or overwrite existing version
+- Automatically creates versioned output directories

 When selecting the "Both" option, you'll get a cool build summary with performance metrics showing:
 - Build time for each package type
 - Visual progress bars comparing build times